What Airport Will You Fly Into?

 Monteverde

-Monteverde offers a cooler climate and is known for its misty cloud forests, incredible biodiversity, birdwatching including the resplendent quetzal, hanging bridges and some of the best zip lining in Costa Rica.
-Lodges here tend to be smaller and more nature focused, making Monteverde an excellent choice for travelers interested in unique ecosystems, wildlife viewing and immersive rainforest experiences.
+Monteverde offers a cooler climate and is known for its misty cloud forests, incredible biodiversity, birdwatching, hanging bridges and some of the best zip lining in Costa Rica.
+Lodges here tend to be smaller and more nature focused, making Monteverde an excellent choice for travelers interested in unique ecosystems, wildlife viewings and immersive rainforest experiences.

-Santa Elena – The main town and commercial center of the region with restaurants, cafés, shops, and tour operators.
-It is the most convenient place to stay for easy access to tours and the nearby Monteverde Cloud Forest Reserve.
+Santa Elena: The main town and commercial center of the region with restaurants, cafes, shops and tour operators.
+It is the most convenient place to stay for easy access to tours and nearby Monteverde Cloud Forest Reserve.

-Cerro Plano – A small area between Santa Elena and Monteverde that has several boutique hotels, restaurants, and scenic viewpoints.
+Cerro Plano: A small area between Santa Elena and Monteverde that has several boutique hotels, restaurants and scenic outlooks.
 It is centrally located and popular for visitors who want easy access to both towns.

-Monteverde Cloud Forest Reserve Area – The forested zone near the reserve where several eco-lodges are located.
-This area is ideal for nature lovers who want immediate access to hiking trails, wildlife viewing, and birdwatching in the cloud forest.
+Monteverde Cloud Forest Reserve Area: The forested zone near the reserve where several ecolodge are located.
+This area is ideal for nature lovers who want immediate access to hiking trails, wildlife viewing and birdwatching in the cloud forest.

 Monteverde is about a 3 to 3.5 hour drive from Daniel Oduber Quirós International Airport and approximately 3.5 to 4.5 hours from Juan Santamaría International Airport.